abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

 ![Swagger](./images/swagger2.png)

-For more information on object to object mapping with abp framework, see the [documentation](https://docs.abp.io/en/abp/latest/Object-To-Object-Mapping)
+For more information on object-to-object mapping with [ABP Framework](https://abp.io/), see the [documentation](https://docs.abp.io/en/abp/latest/Object-To-Object-Mapping).